ryktara/design-engineering-skill/README.md

 This repository is the skill plus the complete research record behind it: six development phases, five blind held-out sets, four real-project qualification rounds and every evaluation run, published as-is.
 The current verdict by the skill's own pre-registered standard is **personal-production-ready, not stable-candidate** (see [Status](#status)).

-> Not affiliated with, and containing no code from, [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill), which was studied as read-only input before this skill was written.
-Provenance: [NOTICE-SOURCES.md](NOTICE-SOURCES.md).

 ## What it does